Life in Darmstadt

 In Darmstadt, branches of most of these banks are located at or near Luisenplatz in the city-centre.
 Check the website of the bank for exact requirements, but in general, you will need to bring your passport and a confirmation from the residents’ registration office that you have registered with them.

-Once you register with the city, they automatically send your information to the immigration office who will then send you a letter with an appointment for you to get your resident permit.
-Normally you will receive this within 90 days or before your visa expires.
+Once you register with the city, they automatically send your information to the immigration office/ Foreigners' Registration Office Darmstadt who will then send you a letter with an appointment for you to get your resident permit.
+Normally you will receive this within 90 days or before your visa expires at the latest.
 If this is not the case, or if you are unable to make that date, contact them as soon as possible.
 Please notify the Welcome Center well in advance, if you would like us to accompany you.

 - National identification document or passport valid for the duration of your stay (including visa and entry stamp, where applicable)